 - They “suggest I contact store management.”
 Isn’t that what I did?
 Maybe you could help that process along?
 No, push it back on the customer.

 I wonder if this company has a Customer Experience Officer (CXO)?
 Doubtful, huh?

 Here’s a contrast.
-My wife and I are Dunkin Donut coffee fans.
+I am a Dunkin Donut coffee fan.
 We have to drive a bit out of the way to get coffee at one of their stores.
 I love cream and sugar in my coffee, but Beth takes it with cream only.
 She was on her own, and stopped to get a cup on the way to work.
 “Medium coffee with cream, please.”
 Again, another long story, but the customer service was less than friendly, and worst of all, they put sugar in her coffee.
 To her, that’s undrinkable.
 Unfortunately, she was well on the road before she tasted it.
 So she had to toss it.
 No coffee that morning.